petershin/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/configuring-menu-displays.md

 | **Levels to Display:** | Select the number of levels to display in the navigation, from 1 down to Unlimited. |
 | **Expand Sublevels:** | Select *Auto* or *All* from this dropdown menu; this determines if hovering the mouse over the navigation reveals navigation levels one at a time automatically or all the levels at once. |

-These are the 3 options under the Start with Menu Items In field:
+These are the three options under the Start with Menu Items In field:

-* **Level**: Level 0 starts at the root level and levels 1-4 are for subsequent levels leading up to the current page if any exists (as it is not possible to determine which path to follow from there, further levels are not displayed).
+1. **Level**: Level 0 starts at the root level and levels 1-4 are for subsequent levels leading up to the current page if any exists.
+Since it's not possible to determine which path to follow from there, further levels are not displayed.

-* **Level Relative to the Current**: Here, the order is reversed.
+1. **Level Relative to the Current**: Here, the order is reversed.
 Level 0 represents the current page and levels 1-4 represent parent levels starting with the immediate parent (1) up to the furthest possible parent page or the root page.

-* **Select Parent**: Manually select the page you want to use as your starting point for the menu.
+1. **Select Parent**: Manually select the page you want to use as your starting point for the menu.

 ## Related Topics